Ecumenical Food Pantry

 Fighting Hunger in Our Community

 Located in the former church rectory at 321 5th Street in Milford, the Ecumenical Food Pantry has been in continuous operation since 1981.
-Operating as a “client choice pantry”*, we provide supplemental and emergency groceries and toiletries to residents of Pike county who are facing food insecurity.
-Staffed completely by volunteers, the pantry is open weekly on Fridays from 6:30 to 8:00 PM.
-In addition to regular weekly distributions, we offer enhanced food offerings at Thanksgiving and Christmas that may include holiday meal staples such as turkeys and hams and other groceries for a festive meal.
+We provide supplemental and emergency groceries and toiletries to residents of Pike county who are facing food insecurity.
+Staffed completely by volunteers, the pantry is open weekly on Fridays from noon to 1:00 pm and 6:30 to 7:30 pm.
+In addition to regular weekly distributions, we offer enhanced food offerings at Thanksgiving, Christmas and Easter that may include holiday meal staples such as turkeys and hams and other groceries for a festive meal.
 We are also the local distribution site for a federally subsidized monthly food box program for senior citizens living on limited incomes.
 The pantry is a member of The Feeding America Network.

 Support Our Mission